Consumers may ogle the car painted lipstick-red, but they tend to go home with the prim one all in white.

 "It's not just plain white vanilla" that's attracting consumers, she says.
 "It's anything from a creamy white to a metallic white to a pearl white to an Arctic white.
 If you think about how Apple introduced a lot of its products, it's in white.
 So we think that maybe consumers have gained this interest in a bright white due to that."

 While white will continue to be a favorite in the coming year, Harrington-Durst believes the next trend may focus on warmer tones.

 "Oranges and browns will be popular," she says.
 "We obviously wouldn't call them just orange and brown.
 We'd call them something like 'element' or 'flame.'
 And then the browns would be like 'Godiva' or 'saddle' to kind of evoke the image that the color creates."

 PPG adds that its research shows that auto-buyers are moving toward a more varied palette, with metallic shades in "gold, bronze and copper" also trending with consumers.

 The PPG report, which included details from consumer surveys, came up with other pigment factoids:

 While many variables affect your auto insurance premiums -- your driving record, where you live, your marital status, the model car you drive -- the color of your vehicle is not considered by insurers when setting rates.
-(See: "How car insurance rates work - and how to save money.")
+We've sorted through the complexity and can tell you how car insurance rates work.

 Some motorists assume driving a "Speed Racer" red vehicle will be considered more dangerous than a quieter white, resulting in higher insurance charges.
 Not so, according to CarInsurance.com consumer analyst Penny Gusner.
 (See: "What a crock!
 10 lies people believe about car insurance.")